cauancardoso/cauancardoso.github.io/_posts/2019-07-05-Postgresql.md

 The RAIS 2014 has 60 variables and more than 74 million registers; the RAIS 2015 has 76 variables and more than 72 million registers; the RAIS 2016 has 76 variables and more than 67 million registers.
 Each register represents a job linkage in that year.

-Here I will show very briefly how I've managed to join the RAIS 2014, 2015 and 2016 dataset into a single dataset using [PostgreSQL](https://www.postgresql.org/) to construct monthly employment entry and exit rates in the 2014-2016 period.
+Here I will show very briefly how I've managed to join the RAIS 2014, 2015 and 2016 datasets into a single dataset using [PostgreSQL](https://www.postgresql.org/) as a way to create monthly employment entry and exit rates in the 2014-2016 period.

 First things first, I used [pgAdmin III](https://www.pgadmin.org/download/) version 1.22.2 to this project.